Netflix: Expansion into gaming, Squid Game, new programing, and new initiatives (2021–2022)

 On October 13, 2021, Netflix announced the launch of the Netflix Book Club, partnering with Starbucks for a social series called But Have You Read the Book?.
 Uzo Aduba became inaugural host of the series and announced monthly book selections set to be adapted by the streamer.
 Aduba speaks with the cast, creators, and authors about the book adaptation process over a cup of coffee at Starbucks.
 Through October 2021, Netflix commonly reported viewership for its programming based on the number of viewers or households that watched a show in a given period (such as the first 28 days from its premiere) for at least two minutes.
 On the announcement of its quarterly earnings in October 2021, the company stated that it would switch its viewership metrics to measuring the number of hours that a show was watched, including rewatches, which the company said was closer to the measurements used in linear broadcast television, and thus "our members and the industry can better measure success in the streaming world."

 Netflix officially launched mobile games on November 2, 2021, for Android users around the world.
 Through the app, subscribers had free access to five games, including two previously made Stranger Things titles.
 Netflix intends to add more games to this service over time.
 On November 9, the collection launched for iOS.
 Some games in the collection require an active internet connection to play, while others will be available offline.
 Netflix Kids' accounts will not have games available.
-On November 16, Netflix announced the launch of "Top10 on Netflix.com", a new website with weekly global and country lists of the most popular titles on their service based on their new viewership metrics.
+On November 16, Netflix announced the launch of "Top10 on Netflix.com", a new website with weekly global and country lists of the most popular titles on its service based on its new viewership metrics.
 On November 22, Netflix announced that it would acquire Scanline VFX, the visual effects and animation company behind Cowboy Bebop and Stranger Things.
 On the same day, Roberto Patino signed a deal with Netflix and established his production banner, Analog Inc., in partnership with the company.
 Patino's first project under the deal is a series adaptation of Image Comics' Nocterra.

 On December 6, 2021, Netflix and Stage 32 announced that they have teamed up the workshops at the Creating Content for the Global Marketplace program.
 On December 7, 2021, Netflix partnered with IllumiNative, a woman-led non-profit organization, for the Indigenous Producers Training Program.
 On December 9, Netflix announced the launch of "Tudum", an official companion website that offers news, exclusive interviews and behind-the-scenes videos for its original television shows and films.
 On December 13, Netflix signed a multi-year overall deal with Kalinda Vazquez.
-On December 16, 2021, Netflix signed a multi-year creative partnership with Spike Lee and his production company 40 Acres and a Mule Filmworks to develop film and television projects.
+On December 16, Netflix signed a multi-year creative partnership with Spike Lee and his production company 40 Acres and a Mule Filmworks to develop film and television projects.